 The Company derives the majority of its revenue through sales of its products directly to end users and to distributors.
 The Company also sells products to a customer base, including hospitals, medical centers, doctors, pharmacies, distributors and wholesalers.
-The Company also has entered into agreements to license its technology and products.
-The Company also provides regulatory compliance testing and quality assurance services to medical device and pharmaceutical companies.
+The Company has also entered into agreements to license its technology and products.